 Start small.
-Build upon your habits (like the ones in Megan’s ebook Forever Fat Loss).
+Build upon your habits.
 And stop worrying about the little details (like organic vs. non-organic, lettuce vs. kale, whole milk vs. skim).

 Those things don’t matter nearly as much as just having a diet that consists of mostly unprocessed (single-ingredient) foods.

 Although food quality is important, eating too much of even a good thing can still make you overweight.

 There’s no need to overcomplicate this.
 This is another one where I won’t go into all the details (because I have another blog about it here).
 Just know that all you need is a basic guideline on how much food you should be eating.